JohnStuartPhil/p5test/README.md

 # p5test

 ## Dataset Content
-The dataset is sourced from Kaggle.
+The dataset is sourced from Kaggle (https://www.kaggle.com/datasets/codeinstitute/housing-prices-data).
 It is a fictitious user story where predictive analytics is applied in the project.
 Each row represents a house in Iowa, each column contains an attribute about each house.
 The data set includes information about:

 - A
 - B